cj-mills/christianjmills/_posts/2021-3-20-Crop-Images-on-the-GPU-In-Unity.md

 ## Conclusion

 That is one method to efficiently crop images on the GPU in Unity.
 As mentioned earlier, this method can be adapted to crop different parts of the image.
-You do so by changing the values for the `Graphics.CopyTexture()` method to adjust what part of the source image gets copied and where in the target image it gets copied to.
+You can do so by changing the values for the `Graphics.CopyTexture()` method to adjust what part of the source image gets copied and where in the target image it gets copied to.